technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     **Note**: You need to sign-in (if prompted) using the **Microsoft 365 Credentials** provided under the **Resources** tab on the right.

-    After signing-in, if you happend to see a hazy web page of **Microsoft 365** home page, click **Refresh** in the browser menu bar
+    After signing-in, if you happen to see a hazy web page of **Microsoft 365** home page, click **Refresh** in the browser menu bar
     ![](./media/image2.png)